Telling the Story

 - Setting - This will mostly take care of itself, where you are, where you're going.
 Though if your setting is nothing but the inside of a car, you're going to need to mix it up a bit or no one will watch until the end.
 What ways can you take the viewer places they've not been?
 Being invited into a rural police officers home?
 Gatecrashing a wedding in the mountains?
 What places are there along your route that you can take a detour to?

 - Plot - Obviously, this is what happens to you, the characters.
 While most of this will be dictated by the unknown, you can do a lot to turbocharge this.
 For example if you travel with no maps and almost no money, you know your plot will become more interesting to your viewers.
-Part of the reason on our adventures we like difficult forms of transport is to thicken your plot, to make these stories.
+Part of the reason we like difficult forms of transport is to thicken your plot, to make these stories.
 It's not just because we're sadists.

 - Conflict - Basically some shit has to go down.
 There is no triumph without adversity.
 The circumstances you'll find yourself in from the setting and plot should provide ample conflict.
 You just have to make sure you capture it all.
 Not only does the conflict warm the audience to the characters, it creates the suspense that makes them want to know what happens in the end.